How Markets Self-Organize

 In plain English: a voting system that keeps working even when some participants are offline or dishonest.

 Federation members don't always have reliable connections.
 Networks partition, messages arrive late, clocks drift.
-Web4 uses a PBFT-Lite consensus protocol designed for this reality: vector clocks track causal ordering, partition detectors identify network splits, and leader election continues making progress even when some nodes are unreachable.
+Web4 uses a PBFT-Lite consensus protocol (Practical Byzantine Fault Tolerance — a method for a group to agree on decisions even when some members are dishonest or offline) designed for this reality: vector clocks track causal ordering, partition detectors identify network splits, and leader election continues making progress even when some nodes are unreachable.

 The key insight: in partial synchrony, 40% finalization rate IS progress — the system doesn't stall waiting for perfect conditions.
 When partitions heal, nodes reconcile state automatically using the causal history encoded in vector clocks.
 Byzantine faults (malicious nodes) are bounded by the standard n ≥ 3f+1 requirement.